-Description: A hollow-moulded yellowish clay figure of an attendant, dressed in long robes, which fall in folds down the length of his body.
+A Chinese Northern Wei hollow-moulded terracotta statuette of a court attendant.
+The figure is portrayed wearing long draped robes, which fall in folds down the length of his body, and a tall headdress.
+Shoes are visible under the robes.
 The garment is looped around his left forearm, where there used to be a slot for a staff or incense.
-The attendant is wearing a tall headdress and his shoes are visible under the robes.
 Some of the original decorative red and white pigment remains.